Centre Counseling

 Counseling is available by appointment or through same day sessions during academic year.
 The Centre Counseling office is located in the Parsons Center annex of Sutcliffe Hall on College Street.
 Office hours are 8:00 am to 5:00 pm Monday through Friday.

-Counseling also offer support groups each semester.
+Counseling also offers support groups each semester.
 Please email counseling@centre.edu for information about current group offerings.

 Please contact Centre Counseling to schedule an appointment if anything you are dealing with is interfering with your day-to-day functioning, including relationships and/or academics.